JasonQiu1/SLogo/README.md

 design considerations about the user's visual experience.
 I found this project to be very collaborative in that I was often working in classes that other group members had created.
 This was a great exercise in interpreting and writing compatible code.

+Jeremyah Flowers: My focus was on the UI flow and the frontend design.
+I learned a lot about frontend development which I did not knowing coming into the project.
+I also learned quiet a bit about abstractions and extensibility with design.
+This helped me to see the importance of communicating early and often with team-members and also how to work better through the design process.
+I also learned a lot from my team-mates throughout this design process, techniques such as utilizing Excel sheets to organize group tasks (something I learned from Judy) and scheduling frequent meetings to check/keep up with the progress of others (something I learned from the team as a whole).